rp4rk/focused-will/kyrian.md

 # Kyrian Guide

+## 9.1 Update
+Note that while Spirit Shell can still be taken and played, Evangelism has proven to be a significantly better choice during progression.
+This guide mainly serves to document the way to play Spirit Shell correctly, and that has not changed since the time it was originally authored.
+The ramp calculator provided does not implement
+Evangelism as the most optimal way to play is to simply Boon after ramping with Rapture and Power Word: Radiance.

 ## Boon of the Ascended Primer
 In order to understand a lot of the text later, there’s a requirement to understand how Boon of the Ascended (Boon) works.
 Boons design is quite opaque and it can be hard to understand quickly with only a 10 second duration every 3 minutes.
 This prelude will describe the general functionality of the spell so you have context for the upcoming information.